orsinium-labs/generated-awesomeness/js.md

 1. [carbon](https://github.com/dawnlabs/carbon). 🎨 Create and share beautiful images of your source code

+## sort

+1. [Sortable](https://github.com/RubaXa/Sortable).
+Sortable — is a JavaScript library for reorderable drag-and-drop lists on modern browsers and touch devices.
+No jQuery.
+Supports Meteor, AngularJS, React, Polymer, Knockout and any CSS library, e.g. Bootstrap.
+1. [list.js](https://github.com/javve/list.js).
+The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+Built to be invisible and work on existing HTML.

 ## spreadsheet

 1. [js-xlsx](https://github.com/SheetJS/js-xlsx). :green_book: SheetJS Community Edition -- Spreadsheet Parser and Writer